Helder Leal

 User Testing (GP)

-During the discovery phase from the General Practitioner (GP) side, our focus was to distill key functionalities and enhancements for the eConsult platform's messaging interface.
-The objective was to foster efficient and error-free communication between GPs and patients.
+During the testing phase our focus was to clarify key functionalities and enhancements for the platform's interface.
+The objective was to ask the right questions to help us promote efficient and error-free communication between GPs and patients.

 Key Insights: